lstevensALG/termproject/README.md

 ><Directory "C:/xampp/htdocs/www/termproject">

-Additionally, dont forget to do "npm install" to install the npm dependencies
+Additionally, dont forget to do "npm install" to install the npm dependencies.

+You do not need to create an SQL databse through phpMyAdmin as I have code that will automatically create the profile database.
+Though, I am unsure if it will work if you do not have the "client" database.